Commodes 101, All You Need To Know About Commodes!

 Commode is a chair that is used for people who needs special assistance such as elderly, ill people or individuals with limited mobility.
 Commode chairs are designed to allow the user to use it by bedside, and can be wheeled into toilet.
 This makes commode convenient to be moved to different places.

-- Bedside Commode.
 A commode chair that can be used for people that cannot get to the bathroom instantly.
-It is function as a movable toilet.
-Usually, it doesn’t use a running water.
+It functions as a movable toilet.
+Usually, it doesn’t use running water.
 It has a container that can be removed to clean after being used.

-- Shower Commode.
-A commode chair that is designed to be used in shower.
+A commode chair that is designed to be used in the shower.
 Functions as a shower and commode chairs.
 Usually made out of waterproof material like aluminum.

-- Portable Commode.
 A commode chair that is designed to be easily moved, comes with wheels.
-Usually made out of a lightweight material.
+Usually made out of lightweight material.

 What is Commodes Benefits?